HELIOS-SG100K-LKC/TOAST-T2D-EWAS/5_Fine-mapping/README.md

-Code for
-1. Finemapping analysis
+Code for TWIST Finemapping analysis
-2. Enrichment analysis